rabio10/fullstackopen-part0/exercice_0-5.md

     deactivate server

-    Note right of browser: data is sent with an the previous HTTP POST request and the data type is JSON
+    Note right of browser: data is sent with an the previous HTTP POST request and the data type is JSON Note right of browser: and the new note is added to the page by the javascript code

 ```